Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 If we ought to have ONE court, will we have ONE treaty to guide the entire world?

 Whether we need a Constitutional Law of Human Rights to unite this broken and divided world is out of the scope of discussion in this essay.
-But without a unified legislation of HR, it is basically impossible to realize the ‘uniformity’ under a WCHR, even it speaks true that an effective court may enforce a more ‘legalized HR system’ to hold duty bearers accountable, instead of keeping an ‘’over politicalized HR system’’.
+But without a unified legislation of HR, it is basically impossible to realize the ‘uniformity’ under a WCHR, even though it speaks true that an effective court may enforce a more ‘legalized HR system’ to hold duty bearers accountable, instead of keeping an ‘’over politicalized HR system’’.

 Top 2 Political Feasibility